 NAT818: Project management ín Science

-To promote these objectives the methods used during the course will be a combination of lectures, excursions, and project work, which trains the students in creating and reflecting on project design in response to an identified problem.
+To promote these objectives the methods used during the course will be a combination of lectures, and project work, which trains the students in creating and reflecting on project design in response to an identified problem.
+Lectures and exercise classes are carried out as a combination of cases and exercises and project work.

 Expected learning outcome